Fleek-PIatform/website/src/content/guides/fleek-nextjs-guide/index.md

 ## Create A New NextJs Project

-The first thing we’ll do will be to set up our NextJs project.
+The first thing we’ll do will be to set up our NextJS project.

 To create a new NextJs project open your terminal, `cd` into the directory of your choice, and run the following command: